645 N. Shaw Lane, Rm 402A

 For a closer look at the Broad College, register for a Broad Tour.
 These tours include a presentation addressing Broad majors, the current student College and Major admission process, academic curriculum, student life, study abroad, and services available to Broad students.

 Individual advising appointments are reserved for currently enrolled MSU students.
+If you have specific questions that are not answered by reviewing our website, please contact firstname.lastname@example.org.

 All transfer student applicants who choose a Broad major on the MSU admission application will be considered for admission to MSU as “Business Preference.”
 Students with strong grades in specific coursework and a strong cumulative GPA from their current and previous institution(s) may be considered for admission directly to the Broad College, as “Business Admitted.”
 See the specific requirements for transfer students applying to MSU as a Broad major (above).